 In addition this week, we started our new science topic - electricity - and discovered that we are all conductors by making our own human circuit.
 We have been learning about properties of conductors and insulators, the various symbols needed in circuit diagrams, series and parallel circuits and the how light bulbs differ in these different circuits.
 We have also experimented with building circuits to produce some (rather noisy) sound effects.
 This culminated in some of the groups building their own transistor radio.
 See video below, I know it is not the best quality, but you may be able to pick out 'Video Killed the Radio Star'.

 To finish off, we had a visit form Marton Operatic Society where the children actively learnt about the music of Gilbert and Sulivan.

 16th November 2018

 Another busy week in Year 6 draws to a close.

 Today the children presented their Remembrance Assembly to the school, parents and grandparents.
-In the assembly they shared their thoughtful, reflective and moving work and performed a wonderful rendition of ‘Read all about it’.
+In the assembly they shared their thoughtful, reflective and moving work and performed their own version of 100 Years.
 Well done Year 6, a wonderful job!

 Please see below to view just a selection of the wonderful poetry that has been written.

 Booths Award - Oscar Gilbey.
 Well done Oscar, you have had such a fantastic start to Year 6 worked really hard and you should be proud of your achievements.
 You have a wonderful sense of humour and offer so much to our classroom.